 - Snow Means Death: The eponymous house lies on a hilltop surrounded by a mostly barren snowy landscape.
 Also, the heroine is shown brandishing a knife confronting some kind of ghost(?) outside while the snow swirls around her.

-- Tall, Dark and Handsome: Sir Thomas Sharpe, who is played by Tom Hiddleston unsurprisingly.
+- Tall, Dark and Handsome: Sir Thomas Sharpe, unsurprising since he is played by Tom Hiddleston.